knative/func/templates/quarkus/events/README.md

 Welcome to your new Quarkus function project!

-This sample project contains single function: `functions.Function.echo()`, the function just returns its argument.
+This sample project contains a single function: `functions.Function.function()`, the function just returns its argument.

 ## Local execution